austingriffith94/black_litterman/README.md

     The risk aversion remains constant at 3.
 There are 3 output files, each with the optimized values calculated in the Black-Litterman (BL) model.

+## Black_Litterman_simple
+    This is another main file, only with one scenario.
+All the outputs and functions are the same.
+    Created to allow ease of use and simpler exchange of variables in solving for a single optimal portfolio.

 ## fBL_read
     This is the function that reads the return data excel file.
 Raw returns and T-bill returns (for the risk free rate) are taken as vectors.
 It then calculates the excess returns, and the